HiDeoo/starlight-openapi/schemas/README.md

 ## Schemas

-This directory contains schemas used for the examples and tests.
+This directory contains schemas used for the demos and tests.

 ## License